Racing with the Moon: Cast

+Production

+Producer Alain Bernheim, a former literary agent, had been inspired to make a movie about World War II and hired first time screenwriter Steve Kloves to develop a story based on their discussions.
+After attempts to get the film set up with United Artists and 20th Century Fox, Bernheim managed to get the film setup with Paramount Pictures.
+While the producers praised the performances and chemistry of Sean Penn, Elizabeth McGovern, and Nicolas Cage, they expressed frustration with their reluctance in promoting the film and attributed the film's tepid box office to the cast's unwillingness to do promotional tours.

 Reception

-As of July 2018, Racing with the Moon holds a rating of 60% on Rotten Tomatoes based on 10 reviews.
+As of March 2025, Racing with the Moon holds a rating of 67% on Rotten Tomatoes based on 12 reviews.
 Roger Ebert's 1984 review gave the film a 3.5 star review and lauded Penn's mature and complex performance.

 Accolades

 The film is recognized by American Film Institute in these lists: